VI International Summer School on Higher Education Research

 The confirmed faculty of the Summer School includes distinguished international researchers and experts in higher education with different professional backgrounds:

-- Isak Froumin, Academic Supervisor, Institute of Education, National Research University Higher School of Economics, Russia
+- Isak Froumin, Head of Institute of Education, National Research University Higher School of Economics, Russia

 - Simon Marginson, Director and Professor, Centre for Global Higher Education, Institute of Education, University College London, the UK